dogecoin/dogecoin/doc/zmq.md

-consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for requesting blockchain related data.
+consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for requesting blockchain-related data.
 However, there exists only a limited service to notify external software of events like the arrival of new blocks or transactions.